 - 3.1.1 The licensing authority will, when determining applications, consider whether the grant of a premises licence will result in an increase in crime and disorder. - 3.1.2 The Guidance for local authorities notes that "disorder is intended to mean activity that is more serious and disruptive that mere nuisance.
 Factors to consider in determining whether a disturbance was serious enough to constitute disorder would include whether police assistance was required and how threatening the behaviour was to those who could see or hear it."
-The licensing authority agrees with this statement. - 3.1.3 Applicants are encouraged to discuss the crime prevention procedures in their premises with the licensing authority Licensing Officers and/or North Wales Police before making a formal application. - 3.1.4 In considering licence applications, the licensing authority will particularly take into account the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
-This may include matters such as the position of cash registers or the standard of CCTV that is installed; - Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks; - The likelihood of any violence, public order or policing problem if the licence is granted.
+The licensing authority agrees with this statement. - 3.1.3 Applicants are encouraged to consult the National Strategy to Reduce Gambling Harms, and discuss the crime prevention procedures in their premises with the licensing authority Licensing Officers and Formal application. - 3.1.4 In considering licence applications, the licensing authority will particularly take into account the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
+This may include matters such as the position of cash registers or the standard of CCTV that is installed; - Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks; - The likelihood of any violence, public order or policing problem if the licence is granted. - The completed local risk assessment for that specific premises.